Welcome to the official web site of

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Through Fractured Atlas any individual or corporation can become a patron of Anita Brown, Composer/Teaching Artist:
+Through Fractured Atlas individuals and corporations can become a patron of Anita Brown, Composer/Teaching Artist:

 Anita Brown, Composer/Teaching Artist is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of Anita Brown, Composer/Teaching Artist must be made payable to "Fractured Atlas" only and are tax-deductible to the extent permitted by law.